SohileAdel/Retail_Analysis_with_Walmart_Data/README.md

-**In this project we focused retail analysis with Walmart data and answer the following questions:**
+**In this project we focused retail analysis with Walmart data and answered the following questions:**
 - Which store has maximum sales?
 - Which store has maximum varying sales?
 - Some holidays have a negative impact on sales.
 Find out holidays